Harshkanoujia/Cars-Selling-and-Purchasing/README.md

 <h1 align="center">Hi 👋, I'm Harsh</h1>
-<h3 align="center">Developed a web-based platform for users to buy and sell cars, featuring secure user registration,  authentication, real-time chatbot support, and a streamlined user interface.
-The platform was built with a  combination of HTML, CSS, Bootstrap for front-end design, and MongoDB for data management.</h3>
+<h3 align="center">**Cars-Selling-and-Purchasing*</h3>

-- 🔭 This Project is **Cars-Selling-and-Purchasing**
+- 🔭  Developed a web-based platform for users to buy and sell cars, featuring secure user registration,  authentication, real-time chatbot support, and a streamlined user interface.
+The platform was built with a  combination of HTML, CSS, Bootstrap for front-end design, and MongoDB for data management.

 - 🌱 I’m currently learning **Express.js, Nodejs**